William M. Branham: Conversion and early influences

 Soon afterward, while he was working for the Public Service Company of Indiana, Branham was overcome by gas and had to be hospitalized.
 Branham said that he heard a voice speaking to him while he was recovering from the accident, which led him to begin seeking God.
 Shortly thereafter, he began attending the First Pentecostal Baptist Church of Jeffersonville, where he converted to Christianity.
 The church was pastored by Roy Davis, a founding member of the second Ku Klux Klan and a leading recruiter for the organization.
 Davis later became the National Imperial Wizard (leader) of the KKK.
 Davis baptized Branham and six months later, he ordained Branham as an Independent Baptist minister and an elder in his church.
-Supported by the KKK's Imperial Kludd (chaplain) Caleb Ridley, Branham traveled with Davis and they participated together in revivals in other states.

 At the time of Branham's conversion, the First Pentecostal Baptist Church of Jeffersonville was a nominally Baptist church which adhered to some Pentecostal doctrines, including divine healing and speaking in tongues; Branham reported that his baptism at the church was done using the Jesus name formula of Oneness Pentecostalism.
 Branham claimed to have been opposed to Pentecostalism during the early years of his ministry.
 However, according to multiple Branham biographers, like Baptist historian Doug Weaver and Pentecostal historian Bernie Wade, Branham was exposed to Pentecostal teachings from his conversion.